Rhizoid: Evolutionary development

 Plants originated in aquatic environments and gradually migrated to land during their long course of evolution.
 In water or near it, plants could absorb water from their surroundings, with no need for any special absorbing organ or tissue.
-Additionally, in the primitive states of plant development, tissue differentiation and division of labor was minimal, thus specialized water absorbing tissue was not required.
-The development of specialized tissues to absorb water efficiently and anchor themselves to the ground enabled the spread of plants to the land.
+Additionally, in the primitive states of plant development, tissue differentiation and division of labor were minimal, thus specialized water-absorbing tissue was not required.
+The development of specialized tissues to absorb water efficiently and anchor the plant body to the ground enabled the spread of plants onto land.

 Description

-Rhizoids absorb water mainly by capillary action, in which water moves up between threads of rhizoids and not through each of them as it does in roots, but some species of bryophytes do have the ability to take up water inside their rhizoids.
+Rhizoids absorb water mainly by capillary action in which water moves up between threads of rhizoids; this is in contrast to roots in which water moves up through a single root.
+However, some species of bryophytes do have the ability to take up water inside their rhizoids.

 Land plants

 In land plants, rhizoids are trichomes that anchor the plant to the ground.
-In the liverworts, they are absent or unicellular, but multicelled in mosses.
-In vascular plants they are often called root hairs, and may be unicellular or multicellular.
+In the liverworts, they are absent or unicellular, but they are multicellular in mosses.
+In vascular plants, they are often called root hairs and may be unicellular or multicellular.